keyOfVv/Cusp/README.md

 import Cusp

-/// scan for all peripherals CuspCentral.central.scanForUUIDString(nil, completion: { (advertisementInfoArray) -> Void in
+/// scan for all peripherals CuspCentral.defaultCentral.scanForUUIDString(nil, completion: { (advertisementInfoArray) -> Void in

 	for advertisementInfo in advertisementInfoArray {
 		print(advertisementInfo.peripheral.name)